 Directors' training is an on-going process.
 All Directors are encouraged to participate in continuous professional development to develop and refresh their knowledge and skills.
-The Company also updates Directors on any latest development regarding the Listing Rules and other applicable regulatory requirements from time to time to ensure compliance and enhance their awareness of good corporate governance practices.
+The Company also updates Directors on any latest development regarding the Listing Rules and other applicable regulatory requirements from time to ensure compliance and enhance their awareness of good corporate governance practices.

-The training records of the Directors for year 2023 are summarized as follows:
+The training records of the Directors for year 2024 are summarized as follows:

-Participated in
+Participated in online

-online training and
+training and reading

-reading materials

-relevant to corporate
+materials relevant to

+corporate

 governance,

 regulatory updates

 Name of Directors and director's duties

 Executive Directors

 Mr. Kei Hoi Pang ✓

 Mr. Lai Zhuobin ✓

 Ms. Huang Xiangling ✓

-Mr. Chen Yong (appointed on 3 October 2023) ✓
+Mr. Chen Yong ✓

-Mr. Zhou Ji (appointed on 3 October 2023) ✓
+Mr. Zhou Ji ✓

-Mr. Xiao Xu (resigned on 3 October 2023) ✓

-Mr. Zhong Huihong (resigned on 3 October 2023) ✓

 Independent Non-executive Directors

 Mr. Zhang Huaqiao ✓

 Ms. Liu Ka Ying, Rebecca ✓

 Mr. Cai Suisheng ✓

-Dr. Liu Yongping (appointed on 30 March 2023) ✓
+Dr. Liu Yongping ✓